A nice letter from Christopher, with the 21st Air Force in New Jersey:

-I have very often mentioned my military readers over the years, including more recently those aboard ships at sea, thanks to their satellite mail connections.
-So I was a tad surprised to get this note in January, 2003:
+I have very often mentioned military readers over the years, including more recently those aboard ships at sea, thanks to their satellite mail connections.
+So I was a tad surprised to get this from Stan in Texas:

-I reminded Stan that I have often featured military units in the past, and “if I have any ‘reason’ to do so again (e.g., a letter from someone in the field), I’ll do so.”
+I reminded Stan that I have often featured military units in the past, and “if I have any ‘reason’ to do so again (e.g., a letter from someone in the field), I’ll do so” again.
 Sound good?
 Not to Stan it didn’t.
 He replied:

 Perhaps when the jack-booted hordes invade your personal space you will understand that you owe a debt to those that interpose their personal being between you and those who think that the expression of free thought is a bad thing.
 I understand that you have the typical civilian’s appreciation for those that volunteer to protect your ungrateful buttocks.
 Had you a fiber of civility you would have responded appropriately.
 Good morrow to you.
 I shall not trouble your tiny mind further.
 It is my fervent desire that you rot in an hell appropriate to your lack of humane feelings.

-I don’t consider Stan, who bragged that he was (take a deep breath) “TSgt, USAF (retired from active duty at 20 years and 13 days of service in the greatest Air Force in the world I am eligible for recall to active duty for the balance of 30 years service, until 1 March 2008.
-I don’t want any more campaign medals.)”, to be ANY way representative of our great military.
+To be sure, I don’t consider Stan, who bragged that he was “TSgt, USAF (retired from active duty at 20 years and 13 days of service in the greatest Air Force in the world I am eligible for recall to active duty for the balance of 30 years service, until 1 March 2008.
+I don’t want any more campaign medals.)”, to be ANY way representative of our military.
 Rather, he is one of those “bad apples” that spoil the image of our armed forces not only at home, but abroad.
 What a sad example he sets for our all-volunteer servicemen and -women.
-But rather than ragging at him, I decided to instead publish his letter, and let those many active and retired military readers respond.
-Respond they did!